“Describe the tongue of the woodpecker,” Leonardo da Vinci wrote as a reminder to himself in one of his journals.

 The idea that he was curious about the tongue is fascinating, as it details the full breadth of his sense of curiosity, but it still didn’t appear to serve a purpose.
 The only answer Walter Isaacson wrote for da Vinci’s relentless curiosity was:

 “Leonardo with his acute ability to observe objects in motion knew there was something to be learned from it.”

-The price we all pay for da Vinci for stretching himself so thin (and we will compile a list of his varied interests in a future article), is relatively few paintings.
-“You could say that,” we say arguing with ourselves, “but if he wasn’t so relentlessly curious about such a wide range of relatively insignificant matters, the relatively few works we have likely wouldn’t have the detail and precision we now know.”
-If he wasn’t so relentless curious about water flow and the light and shadow techniques he employed (sfumato and Chiaroscuro), it might’ve taken future artists hundreds of years to understand them better.
-Da Vinci did not discover these techniques, but according to the history of art we know, no one employed them better prior to da Vinci, and his works elevated these techniques to influence the world.
+The price we pay for da Vinci for stretching himself so thin (The article Walter Isaacson’s Leonardo da Vinci provides a deeper dive into this subject), is relatively few paintings.
+“You could say that,” we might say arguing with ourselves, “but if he wasn’t so relentlessly curious about such a wide range of relatively insignificant matters, the relatively few works we have likely wouldn’t have the detail and precision we now know.”
+If he wasn’t so relentless curious about the particulars of the manner in which water flows, and the effects of light and shadow, led to the techniques he employed (sfumato and Chiaroscuro), that might’ve taken future artists hundreds of years to nuance into its final form.
+Da Vinci did not discover these techniques, but according to the history of art, no one employed them better prior to da Vinci, and his works elevated these techniques to influence the world of art.

 Having said that, most modern men and women currently have as much, if not more, free time on their hands, and we could probably compile a list of things we wonder about a thousand bullet points long and never reach the woodpecker’s tongue, the peculiarities of the geese feet, or the jaws of a crocodile to the point that we conduct independent studies or dissections.
 We don’t have to do such things now, because we have a multitude on documentaries on nature to provide our “jars of water”, so we no longer go to the fountains to arrive independent answers.